tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/购买指南/计费概述_intl_en.md

 ## Free Tier

-SCF users are entitled to a certain free tier of resource usage and invocations each month as shown below.
+SCF users are entitled to a certain free tier of resource usage and invocations each month, as shown below.
 There is no free tier for public network outbound traffic.

 | Billable Item | Monthly Free Tier |
 | ---- | ------ |
 | Resource usage | 400,000 GBs |
 | Invocations | 1 million |

-For more information, please see [Free Tier](https://intl.cloud.tencent.comhttps://intl.cloud.tencent.com/document/product/583/12282).
+For more information, please see [Free Tier](https://intl.cloud.tencent.com/document/product/583/12282).

 ## Billing Modes and Billable Items

 SCF is pay-as-you-go **hourly** in **USD**.

-SCF is billed by the following four parts.
-Each part is billed according to its statistics and calculation method, and the fees are accurate to two decimal places in **USD**:
+SCF is billed according to the following four parts.
+Each part is billed according to its statistics and calculation method, and the fees in **USD** are accurate to two decimal places:

 * **Resource usage fees**: resource usage is calculated in GBs by multiplying the configured function memory size by the function execution duration.
 * **Invocation fees**: each function triggering and execution is calculated as an invocation.
 * **Public network outbound fees**: the outbound traffic consumed when the function code accesses the public network is counted as the public network outbound traffic in GB.
-* **Idle provisioned concurrency fees**: the number of idle instances is calculated by subtracting the number of actually running concurrent instances from the number of started provisioned instances, and the idle resource usage is calculated in GBs by multiplying the number of idle instances by the configured memory size.
+* **Idle provisioned concurrency fees**: the number of idle instances is calculated by subtracting the number of actually running concurrent instances from the number of launched provisioned instances, and the idle resource usage is calculated in GBs by multiplying the number of idle instances by the configured memory size.

-For more information, please see [Billing Mode](https://intl.cloud.tencent.comhttps://intl.cloud.tencent.com/document/product/583/12284).
+For more information, please see [Billing Mode](https://intl.cloud.tencent.com/document/product/583/12284).

 ## Pricing

 The four billable items of SCF are priced as follows:

 * **Resource usage fees**: 0.0000167 USD/GBs
-* **Invocation fees**: 0.002 USD/10000 invocations
+* **Invocation fees**: 0.002 USD/10,000 invocations
 * **Public network outbound traffic fees**: 0.12 USD/GB for the Chinese mainland; variable by region

-For more information, please see [Pricing](https://intl.cloud.tencent.comhttps://intl.cloud.tencent.com/document/product/583/12281).
+For more information, please see [Pricing](https://intl.cloud.tencent.com/document/product/583/12281).

 ## Supported Regions
 SCF is currently supported in the following regions: